23 February, 2012

 2. Accessibility

 Many countries, for a variety of reasons - including censorship and security - will block certain websites and activities.
-Some examples include access to Skype in parts of Middle East and some website restrictions currently in place in China.
-The use of a VPN will often avoid these restrictions, although you should have regard to local laws and regulations.
+Some examples include access to Skype in parts of Middle East and website restrictions currently in place in China.
+The use of a VPN will often avoid these restrictions, although you must have careful regard for local laws and regulations.

-Expatriates and travelers will often use wireless broadband available in public places, such as hotels.
-Using VPN increases your security in such a situation.
+Expatriates and travellers will often use (poorly secured) wireless broadband available in public places, such as hotels, airports and restaurants.
+That can be dangerous, with communications capable of being intercepted, and using a VPN increases your security in such a situation.

 4. Watching TV/Geographically Blocked services

-It is quite common for a variety of services to only be available in certain geographical areas - for example, you may not be able to access certain UK or US television programs unless the server, looking at your incoming server address (IP number), believes you are resident in the UK or US.
-Effectively, by choosing one of a number of a servers located around the world, you can appear to be in these countries for the purposes of these services.
+It is quite common for a variety of services to only be available in certain geographical areas - for example, you may not be able to access certain Australian, UK or US television programs unless the server, looking at your incoming server address (IP number), believes you are resident in Australia, the UK or US respectively.
+Effectively, by choosing one of a number of servers located around the world, you can appear to be in these countries for the purposes of these services.

 Choosing a VPN Provider

-We do not claim to be an expert in VPN technology, but the factors we think are important in selecting a VPN provider are:
+We do not claim to be experts in VPN technology, but the factors we think are important in selecting a VPN provider are:

-2. Durability - ensure the provider as a solid history, remembering that VPN's are a relatively new offering
+2. Durability - ensure the provider as a solid history, remembering that VPN's are still a relatively new offering.

 4. Service - provides prompt and knowledgeable response to chat or e-mail inquiries, and